mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 ### Lessons learned

-* Be more skeptical of results from smoke tests.
+* View smoke test results with a healthy dose of skepticism.
   * Even if 4% of users click the "buy" button, the percentage who will actually purchase can be significantly lower.

 ### Goals for next month